 had established control of the far northern coast and as far south as 52° North via various settlements, with the intent of sending reinforcements for more.
-This prompted Martinez to hurriedly make a claim at Nootka.17
+This prompted Martinez to hurriedly make a claim at Nootka.

 By 1789, North America's west coast saw visitors from a variety of nations, including the United States, Britain, Russia, Spain and Portugal.
-18 Britain's Charles Barkley had found the Strait of Juan de Fuca in 1787; the following year, fellow countryman John Meares' crew explored just partway along the Strait.
+Britain's Charles Barkley had found the Strait of Juan de Fuca in 1787; the following year, fellow countryman John Meares' crew explored just partway along the Strait.
 By 1790, independent merchants from the Far East had also been visiting the northwest coast.
 According to Pethick, the "waters from Puget Sound [Salish Sea] to Johnstone Strait were still uncharted."
 In the summer of 1790, the Spanish began the task and Vancouver completed it, with considerable accuracy.
-19 to protect their territorial claims to the Pacific coast by capturing British and American ships, resulting in a tense political situation with Britain and Spain that put them on the verge of armed conflict.
-The 1790 Nootka Convention vaguely settled the squabble, setting forth a treaty that clarified the rights of Spanish and British interests along the Pacific coast.
-It allowed both nations to sail and fish in the Pacific, as well as trade with Native Americans on land.21

 By this time, Russia had firmly established outposts in Alaska, Spain had done the same in California, and both nations were stretching towards the Washington and Oregon coasts.
-Britain and the U.S. had already used the region for trade but did not have a strong, established presence.20 The Spanish (via Martinez) held a fort at Nootka and tried
+Britain and the U.S. had already used the region for trade but did not have a strong, established presence.
+The Spanish (via Martinez) held a fort at Nootka and tried to protect their territorial claims to the Pacific coast by capturing British and American ships, resulting in a tense political situation with Britain and Spain that put them on the verge of armed conflict.
+The 1790 Nootka Convention vaguely settled the squabble, setting forth a treaty that clarified the rights of Spanish and British interests along the Pacific coast.
+It allowed both nations to sail and fish in the Pacific, as well as trade with Native Americans on land.

 Alferez Quimper landed at Neah Bay in 1790 and claimed the land for Spain, despite the Makah people already living there.
 Two years later, Spain attempted to enforce that claim by establishing a settlement named Fort Nunez Gaona.
 This represents the first European settlement in present-day Washington, and the community was comprised of Spaniards, Mexicans and Peruvians.
 Buildings (now long gone) once included an infirmary, warehouses, bakery, church, and dwellings.
 Settlers raised livestock and crops to sustain themselves, documented local flora and fauna, recorded aspects of Makah culture, and did some mapping.
 The settlement relocated within the year to Vancouver Island, part of present-day British Columbia.
-22

-22 "Fact Sheet," Fort Nunez Gaona-Diah Veterans Park, Office of Lt.
-Governor Brad Owens, http://ltgov.wa.gov/PressCoverage/newsreleases/Fort%20Nunez%20GaonaFACTSHEET.pdf.
+&lt;sup>22 "Fact Sheet," Fort Nunez Gaona-Diah Veterans Park, Office of Lt.
+Governor Brad Owens, http://ltgov.wa.gov/ PressCoverage/newsreleases/Fort%20Nunez%20GaonaFACTSHEET.pdf.

-17 Pethick, 136-137.
+&lt;sup>17 Pethick, 136-137.